hangyugit/GEMM_Vulkan/README.md

 `64x64` subgroup tile, and register-resident accumulators.
 On paper that is the right step.
 In practice, the original shader used deeply nested loops, generic accumulator arrays, and dynamic indexing on both shared-memory loads and result updates.
+That dynamic indexing made it much harder for the compiler to keep the subgroup fragments and accumulators in registers and issue the intended register-resident math path cleanly.
 The result was extremely poor realized throughput even though the tiling hierarchy itself was sound.

 Two changes fixed it: